 - 4.1.
 Senior leaders will clearly communicate their vision for good mental health and wellbeing with the whole school community.

 - 4.2.
 The school utilises various strategies to support pupils who are experiencing high levels of psychological stress, or who are at risk of developing SEMH problems, including:

 - Teaching about mental health and wellbeing through curriculum subjects such as:

 - PSHE

 - RSE

 - Counselling

 - Positive classroom management

 - Developing pupils' social skills

 - Working with parents

 - Peer support

 - 4.3.
-The school's Behaviour Policy includes measures to prevent and tackle bullying, and contains an individualised, graduated response when behaviour may be the result of mental health needs or other vulnerabilities.
+The SLT ensures that there are approaches and processes in place to reduce stigma and make pupils feel comfortable enough to discuss mental health concerns.

 - 4.4.
-The SLT ensures that there are clear policies and processes in place to reduce stigma and make pupils feel comfortable enough to discuss mental health concerns.

-- 4.5.
 Pupils know where to go for further information and support should they wish to talk about their mental health needs or concerns over a peer's or family member's mental health or wellbeing.